tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

   ...
 ```

-The `onComplete:activateButton` specifies that once the tween is finished, JavaScript must call a function named `activateButton()`.
-Define that function
+The `onComplete:activateButton` specifies that once the tween is complete, JavaScript must call a function named `activateButton()`.
+Define that function next:

 ```javascript